 You don’t have to end the friendship or stop visiting your family member, but you need to set some boundaries and be mindful of your interaction with them.
 Keep the connection superficial to avoid arguments and don’t expect depth and understanding.

-Our self-worth should never be based on approval or validation from others.
+Understanding and connecting with your own value can be challenging.
 Here’s a step-by-step guide to help you realize your true value: How to Build Self Esteem (A Guide to Realize Your Hidden Power)

 Offer yourself kindness and practice doing things that reflect self-love – eat healthy, get enough rest, pursue your dreams, work on yourself, develop a spiritual life, surround yourself with loving and positive people.

 8. If You Feel Too Overwhelmed, Get Professional Help

 Getting professional help, where possible, is one of the most loving things you can do for yourself.

 Find a caring and compassionate therapist or life coach who can be there for you and offer guidance during painful times.
 Getting help from a professional is common and more accessible than ever, with both in-person and virtual options available.
 Many professionals will communicate over video chat and even text messages.

 While we want to lean on our personal relationships where possible, unfortunately, our friends and family can’t always provide all of the emotional support that we need at times.

 If the person that you’re dealing with shows a willingness to be more open to change and become more empathetic and caring, then you have a real opportunity to strengthen your relationship with them.